mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 Terrain, Conditions and movement

 **WETLAND**
 Wetland typically occurs in small patches near watercourses and lakes but extensive wetlands can be found in low-lying areas.
-Marshes, swamps and watery forests are all wetlands, as well as grassland or shrubland with considerable amounts of free- standing or flowing water.
+Marshes, swamps and watery forests are all wetlands, as well as grassland or shrubland with considerable amounts of free-standing or flowing water.
 Wetlands can be totally impassable to ground vehicles, or navigable with great difficulty.
 Movement off the roads or dry areas is difficult at best and often treacherous.
 It is hard to tell